dotnet/iot/src/devices/Ad7193/samples/README.md

 ```

 ## Result
-You can see that the values are oscillating between 1.0 V and 0.0 V at the rate of 4800 SPS as expected.
+You can see that the values are oscillating between 0.0 V and 1.0 V at the rate of 4800 SPS, as expected.

 ![Results in a PowerShell window](PowerShell_RaspberryPi_Output.png)